25prabhu10/notes/docs/Languages/JavaScript/JavaScript_Functional_Programming.md

 console.log(color_lawn.rating); // 5
 ```

-In the above example, the value of the rating of the original `color_lawn` gets mutated.
+In the above example, the value of the rating of the original `color_lawn` gets mutated

 ```javascript
 const rateColor = function (color, rating) {